spraakbanken/karp-backend-v5/doc/advanced_setup.md

 the ones known by Karp.
 The `@route` decorator is similar to the one in [Flask](http://flask.pocoo.org/docs/0.12/quickstart/), but will assume that the wanted url is the same as the name of the function.
-The first argument of the decorator should be a list.
-Each decorated function will add an url to this list.
+Each decorated function will add an url to Karp.

 There are four keyword arguments to the decorator; `url`, `methods`, `crossdomain` and `name`.